abdanzamzam/NESP-Forward-Chaining/README.md

-# Plant Disease Detection with Forward Chaining Algorithm
+# Detection of Papaya Plant Diseases with the Forward Chaining Algorithm
-Implementation of the Forward Chaining Algorithm in the Tanama Papaya Disease Detection Application using NESP (Nodejs, Expressjs, Sequelize, Postgres).
+Implement the Forward Chaining Algorithm in the Papaya Plant Disease Detection Application using NESP (Nodejs, Expressjs, Sequelize, Postgres).